The Memoir Project was a decade-long project that touched all Boston neighborhoods, and we're proud to have been a part of it.

 The Memoir Project leads writing workshops for seniors and provides training to a corps of instructors and coaches, who share their expertise with participants.
 The program has three main goals: to teach students the basics of effective storytelling and help them shape lived experiences into vivid and memorable prose, to document their lives and preserve their insights for future generations and their families, and to give seniors a meaningful artistic experience that adds value and purpose to their lives.

 Launched in 2006 in collaboration with the City of Boston, the Memoir Project has reached hundreds of seniors in the Boston area and the history-rich island of Nantucket as well.
 GrubStreet is proud to be teaching seniors the craft of writing and to help them create narratives with lasting value.
 By collecting and preserving the stories of elderly citizens, we intend to document the living history of Boston and, by doing so, provide a greater understanding of the city's past and present for all its residents.
-The Memoir Project has published five anthologies, Born Before Plastic, My Legacy Is Simply This, Sometimes They Sang With Us, Little Grey Island, and Streets of Echoes, and stories from the collections have been integrated into Boston public school curricula.
+The Memoir Project has published five anthologies, Born Before Plastic, My Legacy Is Simply This, Sometimes They Sang With Us, Little Grey Island, and Streets of

 About our Memoir Project Partner, the City of Boston Elderly Commission